Jake-Short/nextjs-docs-generator/README.md

 # Documentation Generator using Next.js

-This is a project to create documentation for any use case that that outputs a beautiful and optimized [Next.js](https://nextjs.org/) site.
-Quickly create markdown files and get a beautiful Next.js site in seconds.
+Create beautiful documentation quickly, and output an optimized [Next.js](https://nextjs.org/) site.
+Create and edit markdown files and get a beautiful Next.js site in seconds.

 ## Features
 - Web-based markdown editor with instant results
 - Simple and elegant interface
 - Advanced customizability and styling
 - Powerful Next.js site
+- Easy deployment

+## Live Demo

+To view an example site built using this project, visit this project's [documentation](http://nextjs-docs-generator.vercel.app/)!

 ## Getting Started